Benjaminsch1301/cmmProject/README.md

 # Pipeline Data Develop for GNN

-1. In order to download each dataset of La silla, Paranal and APEX meteorological data, run:
+1. In order to download each dataset of La silla, Paranal and APEX meteorological data for Analysis or get normal coefficents, run:

         python download.py lasilla --start_year 1993 --end_year 2024
         python download.py paranal --start_year 1998 --end_year 2024
         python download.py apex --start_year 2006 --end_year 2024

-2. See folder "notebooks" where you can find .ipynb with data analysis (missing data, count data, distributions, time series plot, etc.)
+2. See folder "notebooks" where you can find .ipynb with data analysis (missing data, count data, distributions, time series plot, etc.) according to each dataset.

+3. In order to download the dataset as a node of graph sample there are two ways, considering all the dataset or just a part as test, for that run, respectively:

+        python download_as_sample.py All
+        python download_as_sample.py Test

+    Also it is important to set the location where we locate each sample, for that go to [utils/yaml/config_download.yaml](utils/yaml/config_download.yaml), here you will see database and collection name in mongodb, start and end year of all three datasets.

+    The samples of this collection are useful later to build datareader, because each sample contains information about its value, location, feature and time, so this is almost ready to be a node in graph sample.
+The sample looks like this one:

+        {'idx': 0, 'time': '2007-01-01T00:00:02', 'node_features': 15.32, 'type_index': 0, 'spatial_index': 0}

-3. In order to get normal coeficients (mean and standard deviation) for all datasets (Paranal, La Silla and APEX), it is need to be downloaded in separate collections each dataset, if you have that, run:
+4. In order to get normal coeficients (mean and standard deviation) for all datasets (Paranal, La Silla and APEX), it is need to be downloaded in separate collections each dataset, if you have that, run:

         python get_normal_coef.py  all